Buranch/RN4J/Docs/docs/common/guide/customize.md

 * **React Native**

   Want to have your own icon for your app?
-This is very simple with FAT.
+This is very simple with Flat App.
   Follow below given steps to customize app-icon for your app.

 * Visit [MakeAppIcon](https://makeappicon.com/) website